astronomer/docs/astro/test-and-troubleshoot-locally.md

 ## Troubleshoot common issues

-Use the information provided here to resolve common issues with Astronomer projects in local environments.
+Use the information provided here to resolve common issues with running an Astro project in a local environment.

 ### New DAGs aren't visible in the Airflow UI